 - the measurements needed so that the whole of your design is visible – the Sight Size

-– the Tight Size = the exact size of the hole that you want to make your panel for.
+1. the Tight Size = the exact size of the window opening you’re making your panel for.

 Have a good look at the window or door panel.
 You can probably see that the sheet glass is held in with either putty or a wooden rebate.
 The drawing above might help.
 You need to measure not only the glass you can see, but to the edge of the frame underneath the putty or wooden rebate.

 This will be your largest measurement.